LSIR/gsn/README.md

   * Press alt+F5 and update the maven libraries (it may take a while the first time)
   * If it still complains about missing libraries, check if they are in the lib folder and if needed add them to the build path

-## Download Installer
+## Multiplatform installer

-We provide a multiplatform GSN Installer for the last release of the code.
+We provide a multiplatform GSN Installer for each release of the code.
 This installer is the best way to easily try GSN features.

 The installer binaries for the latest realease can be found at:
 <https://github.com/LSIR/gsn/releases>